espressif/esp-idf/examples/peripherals/usb/tusb_serial_device/README.md

 You can also use power from the USB connector.

-### Configure the project

-There are two ways to set up a descriptor - using Menuconfig tool and in-code

-#### In-code setting up

-For the manual descriptor's configuration use the default example's settings and modify `tusb_sample_descriptor.c` according to your needs

-#### Menuconfig

-If you want to set up the descriptor using Menuconfig UI:

-1. Execute in the terminal from the example's directory: `idf.py menuconfig`

-2. Turn off `Set up a USB descriptor manually in code` parameter at `Example Configuration`

-3. Follow `Component config -> TinyUSB -> Descriptor configuration` for all available configurations.

 ### Build and Flash

 Build the project and flash it to the board, then run monitor tool to view serial output: